 Dr. Clower received a B.S. in Marine Transportation from Texas A&M University in 1982, a M.S. in Applied Economics from the University of North Texas in 1992 and a Ph.D. in Information Sciences from the University of North Texas in 1997 specializing in information policy issues and the use of information resources.

 Dwight Schar Faculty Chair and University Professor

-Director, Center for Regional Analysis, School of Public Policy
+Senior Advisor and Director of Special Projects, Center for Regional Analysis, School of Public Policy

 George Mason University, Fairfax, Virginia

 Professor Fuller joined the faculty at George Mason University in 1994 as Professor of Public Policy and Regional Development.
 He served as Director of the Ph.D.
 Program in Public Policy from July 1998 to June 2000 and from July 2001 to July 2002.
 He also serves as Director of the Center for Regional Analysis.
 In September 2001, the GMU Board of Visitors appointed him University Professor and in July 2002 he was named to the Dwight Schar Faculty Chair.